aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 ## Demultiplex

-Run each fastq and its barcode file through ipyrad step 1 separately params-rec1 thru params-rec4) to generate separate fastq files for each sample.
-Then merge all the demultiplex runs into one run (rec_combined).
+Run each fastq and its barcode file through ipyrad step 1 separately (params-rec1 thru params-rec4) to generate separate fastq files for each sample.
+Then merge all the demultiplex runs into one run (params-rec_combined).

 ## Filtering

 Even after filtering there are large numbers of reads (>5% of reads in some samples) with Illumina adapter sequence.
 It looks like sometimes the second adapter is getting attached where there is not a cutsite.
-I refiltered without a second cutsite sequence in the parameters so ipyrad just cuts off the adapter.
+I refiltered without a second cutsite sequence in the parameters (params-rec_combined-no_2nd_cut) so ipyrad just cuts off the adapter.
 The cutsite bases at the end of the sequence should not be any more of a problem then the other cutsite bases at the start of the sequence (they may even help with alignment).
 This reduced the adapter content so it doesn't appear in the FASTQC output anymore.

+The number of reads passing all filters is correlated with number of raw reads (R-square 0.997), but there are some differences between the 4 lanes:
+  * number of adapter bp trimmed: 2 & 3 > 4 > 1
+  * number of low quality bp trimmed: 1 >>> 2, 3 & 4
+  * number of reads filtered for too many Ns: 3 & 4 > 2 >>> 1
+  * number of reads filtered by min length: 1 > 2, 3, & 4

 ## Clustering

-Start at cluster_threshold 0.85 (default) to see if the data-churn problem is resolved.
-Then try additional values to look for evidence of diploid samples and to determine the best value.
+Started at cluster_threshold 0.85 (default) to see if the "data-churn" problem is resolved--no problems.
+Then ran additional values (0.80, 0.825, 0.875, 0.90, 0.925, 0.95) to look for evidence of diploid samples and to determine the best value.

+# Things to keep in mind

+  * Some of the over-represented sequences after trimming/filtering match prokaryote ribosomal RNA and we know there are organisms that live within the hyaline cells of sphagnum, so it would be a good idea to map the final set of loci to the genome to filter out contaminant loci.